thomasduft/microwf/README.md

 Assuming you downloaded the sources and opened the directory with [VS Code](https://code.visualstudio.com/) you should be good to go!
 Ahh and of course you need [dot.net core](https://dotnet.microsoft.com/download) and [node.js](https://nodejs.org/en/) installed on your development environment.

 #### Running the WebApi backend
-1. Within the directory open the terminal and type
+1. Open the integrated terminal in VS Code and type
 > dotnet build

 That ensures you are able to build the dotnet related stuff!